Use This Test to Find Out Which Plugins are Slowing Down Your WordPress Site

 Install the new plugin and configure it.

-Finally, open your speed testing and WP Checkup tools once more.
+Finally, open your speed testing tools once more.
 Re-run your now-updated website through them.
 Even with a new plugin installed, load times and performance scores should have significantly improved since you originally checked.

 Like I said, testing for slow WordPress plugins doesn’t take too long.
 Maybe an hour of your time, a little research into some replacements, and you’ll quickly have your WordPress site running at top speed again!Tags: